Q. What are your hours?

 Q.Can we reserve a table?

 A. Sorry, first come first served.
+However, we reserve the right to direct and control the number of tables your group can occupy based on how busy we believe we are going to be on any given day.
 We do have seating for about 200 indoors and another 600 outside.

 Q. Do I need a reservation for a wine tasting?